oconpa/hugoHosting/content/intro/_index.md

 5. **Rekognition**
    - The backbone to Amazon's machine learning.
-   - Easily communicate with rekognition through the aws sdk seelcting from a range of ml models.
+   - Easily communicate with rekognition through the aws sdk selecting from a range of ml models.

 With a rising potential on what machine learning has to offer, AWS offers an easy plug-n-play module to integrate machine learning services very easily.
-Machine learning can help your applications stand out and deliver a more personlised experience for your users.
+Machine learning can help your applications stand out and deliver a more personalised experience for your users.